It4innovations/hyperqueue/docs/deployment/worker.md

 workers manually.

 ### Automatic worker deployment (recommended)
-If you are using a job manager (PBS or Slurm) on an HPC cluster, the easiest way of deploying workers is to use [**Automatic allocation**](allocation.md).
-It is a component of HyperQueue that takes care of submitting PBS/Slurm jobs and spawning HyperQueue workers.
+If you are using an allocation manager (PBS or Slurm) on an HPC cluster, the easiest way of deploying workers is to use [**Automatic allocation**](allocation.md).
+It is a component of HyperQueue that takes care of submitting PBS/Slurm allocations and spawning HyperQueue workers.

 ### Manual worker deployment